The Complete Guide to Puerto Morelos, Mexico: Things to Do and Tips from a Local

 Swimsuits

-Dry bag for your belonging
+Dry bag for your belongings

-Snorkeling gear – I know that you can rent it or if you book a tour it’s included but it’s much better if you have your own.
+✔ Snorkeling gear – I know that you can rent it, or if you book a tour, it’s included, but it’s much better if you have your own.

 waterproof pouch for your phone